 Tip: You usually have to purchase an adult entrée to receive a free kids’ meal.

 Tip: When bringing kids out to eat, pack an activity bag and snacks.
 This will keep them happy and occupied until your food comes.
 We have all experienced the toddler tantrum at a restaurant and it is best to avoid this at all costs!

 4. Order Water – Order water for the family instead of unhealthy soda and save a bunch.
-Most restaurants charges $2.50-$3.00 for Soda or tea.
+Most restaurants charge $2.50-$3.00 for Soda or tea.
 For a family of four that is a $10-$12 savings right off the top of your bill.

-5. Don’t Take the Up Sell – The waiter/waitress is trained to ask costumers if they would like extra sides with their meal in order for the restaurant to make more money.
+5. Don’t Take the Up-Sell – The waiter/waitress is trained to ask costumers if they would like extra sides with their meal in order for the restaurant to make more money.
 Yet they often neglect to mention the sides come at an additional price then what the menu states.
-This is an up sell.
+This is an upsell.
 Try ordering your dish with no extras.
 When the “extras” spiel is given make sure to ask the waiter/waitress if the sides such as a salad or waffle fries are extra before you indulge.
 As a rule of thumb, they usually are.

 More Great Tips:

 6. Split a Plate – Not that hungry?
 Split something with your date.
 My husband and I do this from time to time, especially if the restaurant is known for large serving sizes.
 Let’s face it, most of the time we go out to eat, we end up with leftovers.
 These leftovers are often left in the fridge and go to waste.